This conference will be conducted with simultaneous translation between English and Japanese

 What are the core components that must be identified and addressed to create this roadmap, and how can better collaboration between the varied industry stakeholders and technology providers help achieve this?

-Moderated by: Professor Daisuke Watanabe, Associate Professor at Department of Logistics and Information Engineering, Tokyo University of Marine Science and Technology, Japan
+Moderated by: Professor Daisuke Watanabe, Associate Professor at Department of Logistics and Information Engineering, Tokyo University of Marine Science and Technology

-- Yoshio Otagaki, Representative Director, Japan Marine United Corporation
+- Yoshio Otagaki, Advisor, Japan Marine United Corporation

 - Samuel I. Guevara G., Segumar-Tokyo, General Directorate of Merchant Marine, Panama Maritime Authority

-- Technology Demonstration Sessions – Hosted by Smart Maritime Network Partners 3.00 PM
+- Technology Demonstration Sessions and Panel Discussion – Hosted by Smart Maritime Network Partners 3.00 PM

 Each technology demonstration will focus on an issue related to the Smart Maritime Network goal of establishing better collaboration and standardisation in maritime technology.